Stewards' Terms and Conditions

 It is our duty to provide a safe environment for all Show visitors, exhibitors and contractors to the show.

-All stewards should make themselves acquainted with the showground layout, the whereabouts of Police, Fire Tender, First Aid posts and the duty rotas for medical and veterinary officers as detailed in this booklet.
-In case of FIRE contact the Police Office (which is now located in the Show operations room) or any police office patrolling the Showground.
+All stewards should make themselves acquainted with the showground layout, the whereabouts of Police, Fire Tender, First Aid posts and the duty rotas for medical and veterinary officers as detailed in their Stewards' Notes.
+In case of FIRE contact the authorities or any police officer patrolling the Showground.

 Special vigilance required of all Stewards to meet the requirements of the Code of Practice for Safety and Accident Prevention- any incident or potential danger should be reported to your Senior Steward who is in possession of a detailed copy of this Code of Practice- he will advise the Safety Officer Steward and take appropriate action.
 If necessary please fill out the Incident Report form in Stewards’ Notes and hand in to the Show Office.
 This will be logged in the accident report book in the Show Office.